-B lines, also known as comet tail artifacts, represent the common border between the interlobular septa and the alveolar wall.1 B line artifacts start from the pleural line, and are hyperechoic, or brighter than the surrounding field (Figure 5).
+B lines, also known as comet tail artifacts, represent the common border between the interlobular septa and the alveolar wall.
+B line artifacts start from the pleural line, and are hyperechoic, or brighter than the surrounding field (Figure 5).
 B lines move with lung sliding, whereas A lines are static.
 In normal lung the B lines appear to wipe side to side over the stationary appearing A lines.
 The lack of B line movement also indicates pneumothorax.

-B lines are key to identification of interstitial lung disease due to pulmonary fibrosis, pulmonary edema, acute respiratory distress syndrome, and other pathologies.2 Due to the pleural traction created from underlying fibrotic lung and thickening of the interlobular septa, B lines appear at least 7mm apart in interstitial lung disease.3 Ground glass appearing lung on chest tomography appear on ultrasound as B lines that are at least 3mm apart.4
+B lines are key to identification of interstitial lung disease due to pulmonary fibrosis, pulmonary edema, acute respiratory distress syndrome, and other pathologies.
+Due to the pleural traction created from underlying fibrotic lung and thickening of the interlobular septa, B lines appear at least 7mm apart in interstitial lung disease.
+Ground glass appearing lung on chest tomography appear on ultrasound as B lines that are at least 3mm apart.

 The lack of B lines is seen in pulmonary consolidation due to the replacement of the alveolar air with fluid or blood.
 Consolidated lung may appear homogenous or heterogenous.
-Doppler evaluation of lung assists with evaluation of a vascular blood supply indicating lung cancer rather than an infectious etiology of consolidation.5 appears wedge shaped and brighter, or more echogenic.
+Doppler evaluation of lung assists with evaluation of a vascular blood supply indicating lung cancer rather than an infectious etiology of consolidation.

+A lung that is compressed from pleural effusion, tumor, bronchial obstruction, or other atelectasis appears wedge shaped and brighter, or more echogenic.
 Pleural effusions and hemothorax are typically anechoic, or black, on ultrasound.
 Dynamic evaluation of the lung demonstrates lung floating in an effusion.
 Interpleural anechoic distance of greater than 50mm at the lung base represents a pleural effusion of at least 800mL.6 Figure 6 demonstrates a pleural effusion with compressed floating lung.